Your Future Matters

-Some colleges are running virtual college open days so you do not need to visit the building.
+Some colleges are running virtual open days so you don’t need to visit the building.
 Contact the colleges directly if you are interested via their website or give them a call and they will be able to offer you advice.
 Useful contacts are in our directory below.

-Will colleges and training providers be open in September?
+Will colleges and training providers be open after the latest lockdown?

-Colleges and training providers are planning to re-open in September and will be following government advice to ensure that they are as safe as possible for students.
+Colleges and training providers will be following government advice to ensure that they are as safe as possible for students.
 They might be different to how they were before but this is necessary to keep staff and students safe.
 You can expect to see enhanced cleaning measures, lots of hand sanitizer and wipes and social distancing measures in place to help you stay safe.
 Colleges are working extremely hard to make sure that you enjoy going to college and can learn safely.
 Read latest guidance on the government website.

 Will I be able to start an apprenticeship and what will employers do to keep me safe?